Altinn/altinn-studio-docs/content/broker/solution-architecture/_index.en.md

 ## Addressing and Routing

-The basic Altinn 3 Broker adressing amd routing mechanisms are:
+The basic Altinn 3 Broker adressing and routing mechanisms are:

 * Specific adressing of recipients
 * Addressing via subscription